Pacific-Wide Catch

 Tropical Tuna Commission (IATTC) public

-domain data, Western and Central Pacific Fisheries Commission
+, Western and Central Pacific Fisheries Commission

 (WCPFC) Tuna

-Fishery Yearbook annual catch estimates, and International
+Fishery Yearbook annual catch estimates

 Scientific Committee for Tuna and Tuna-like Species in the North Pacific